-Great question.
 All of our meetings are open to the public, so students or community members can come to any of our meetings.
 Since we are a public university that receives public funds, these meetings are open.
-We wish more students knew about these meetings because there are some important decisions we make.
-Every week on our bulletin board in UMC 125, there is an agenda for our meetings and minutes are posted on our website.
+A bulletin board by UMC 125 displays an agenda and minutes.
+Minutes are posted on our website.

 I am very interested in legislation that I understand was just presented this week.
 Thanks!

 Legislative Council minutes from the last meeting online along with the upcoming meeting's agenda.
 If you look at the menu on the top of our website you will see one of the selections there is Branches (for our branches of government).
 Click on that to view agendas and minutes for Legislative Council and Finance Board meetings.
 For issues that are voted on during the campus elections you can click on Elections in the menu to see results from past elections.

 All Rep Council, Council of Colleges and Schools (CCS), and Legislative Council meetings are open to the public.
 Agendas are published 24 hours in advance in compliance with the Colorado Sunshine laws and posted on the bulletin board in front of our office.
 Rep and CCS are held at 6:30 on Thursdays and Legislative Council starts at 7 p.m.
 Committee meetings are not generally open to the public by any governmental entity.
 If you have any questions call the CUSG office at 303-492-7473.